 Australia have come through the qualifiers four times and victories in their final two games (at the end of August/start of September 2017) will see them compete in their fifth tournament.
 They are currently 45th in the latest rankings.
 In their first appearance in 1974, they were a team entirely made up of amateur players but they still managed a 0-0 with Chile.
-They’ve reached the round of 16 once, that was back in 2006.
+They’ve reached the round of 16 once, back in 2006.

 Interesting Facts about Players at the Tournament

 With such a hectic schedule over the course of four weeks, it can be tough for the players to find form, especially off the back a tough European season.
 This was never a problem for the tournament’s top goalscorer Miroslav Klose, who broke the all-time scoring record during the 2014 World Cup shortly before announcing his retirement.
-Klose notched 16 times during his many games at the tournament, breaking Ronaldo’s record in the process.
+Klose notched up 16 goals during his many games at the tournament, breaking Ronaldo’s record in the process.
 He scored five times at both the 2002 and 2006 tournaments.

-He didn’t come close to beating Just Fontaine’s record of 13 goals in a single tournament.
+However, as impressive as Klose’s 16 is, it didn’t come close to beating Just Fontaine’s record of 13 goals in a single tournament.
 France didn’t make it to the final of the 1958 tournament but Fontaine still managed to shine throughout the 1958 event.
 It’s unlikely that any players at the World Cup 2018 will break this record.

 Tim Cahill is the highest scoring Australian player at the tournament with five goals in total, including two strikes at the 2006 and 2014 tournaments.